Port Macquarie - South

 Income levels sit below national averages according to AreaSearch assessment

-Port Macquarie - South had a median taxpayer income of $46,603 and an average of $61,152 in the financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
-This is lower than national averages, with Rest of NSW having a median income of $49,459 and an average income of $62,998 during the same period.
-As of March 2025, estimated incomes would be approximately $51,543 (median) and $67,634 (average), based on Wage Price Index growth of 10.6% since financial year 2022.
-The 2021 Census reported that household, family, and personal incomes in Port Macquarie - South ranked modestly, between the 27th and 27th percentiles.
-The earnings profile showed that 28.2% of the community earned between $1,500 and $2,999 (4,961 individuals), which was similar to the surrounding region where this cohort represented 29.9%.
+Port Macquarie - South had lower income levels than the national average, according to AreaSearch's aggregation of latest ATO data for financial year 2022.
+Its median income among taxpayers was $46,603 and average income stood at $61,152, compared to Rest of NSW's $49,459 and $62,998 respectively.
+Based on Wage Price Index growth of 12.61% from financial year 2022 to September 2025, estimated incomes would be approximately $52,480 (median) and $68,863 (average).
+The 2021 Census figures showed household, family, and personal incomes ranked modestly in Port Macquarie - South, between the 27th and 27th percentiles.
+Income brackets indicated that 28.2% of individuals earned between $1,500 to $2,999 (4,961 individuals), consistent with surrounding regions at 29.9%.
 Housing affordability pressures were severe, with only 84.1% of income remaining, ranking at the 28th percentile.
 The area's SEIFA income ranking placed it in the 5th decile.

 Frequently Asked Questions - Income